Matilda of Chester, Countess of Huntingdon: Family

 She also had a sister, Amice (or Amicia) of Chester, who may have been illegitimate.

 Matilda's father died in 1181 when she was ten years of age.
 He had served in King Henry's Irish campaigns after his estates had been restored to him in 1177.
 They had been confiscated by the King as a result of his taking part in the baronial Revolt of 1173–1174.
 His son Ranulf succeeded him as Earl of Chester, and Matilda became a co-heiress of her brother.

 Marriage and issue

 On 26 August 1190, she married David of Scotland, 8th Earl of Huntingdon, a Scottish prince, son of Henry of Scotland, 3rd Earl of Huntingdon, and a younger brother of Malcolm IV of Scotland and William I of Scotland.
-He was almost thirty years Matilda's senior.
+He was almost twenty years Matilda's senior.
 The marriage was recorded by Benedict of Peterborough.

 David and Matilda had seven children: